 Tips for fall prevention

-The first tip from NCA is to find a good balance and exercise program that you can enroll in to improve and maintain strength, balance and flexibility.
-Michigan State University Extension offers two exercise and balance programs that are proven to work: A Matter of Balance and Tai Chi for Arthritis.
-Contact your local MSU Extension office for more information.
+The first tip from National Council on Aging is to find a good balance and exercise program that you can enroll in to improve and maintain strength, balance, and flexibility.
+Michigan State University Extension offers two exercise and balance programs that help reduce the fear of falling and improve balance: A Matter of Balance and Tai Chi for Arthritis and Falls Prevention.
+A Matter of Balance helps adults learn how to reduce their risk and fears of falling and incorporate prevention strategies into daily living.
+Tai Chi for Arthritis and Falls Prevention supports adults by incorporating slow, progressive movements to improve balance and flexibility and prevent falls.
+Ongoing research has found tai chi practice beneficial for various chronic conditions.
+For more information on these programs, contact your local Michigan State University Extension office for more information.